-Exercise: Find a triton on google images; then resize and crop it to get this:
+Exercise: Resize and crop the Triton image to get this:

-\includegraphics[width=4cm,trim= 7cm 6cm 8cm 1cm,clip]{gl-5-triton.png}
+Solution: \includegraphics[width=4cm,trim= 7cm 6cm 8cm 1cm,clip]{gl-5-triton.png}

 Try this:

 \includegraphics[width=2in, height=4in]{gl-5-triton}

 The extension is not necessary: LaTeX knows to look for .png files as graphic files.
 In fact, if you are typesetting with pdfLaTeX, and we are, and are using the graphicx package, and we are, then LaTeX looks for files with extensions .jpg, .png and pdf, and assumes that if you did not write an extension that it will find the full file with extension in the current directory (and looks for all three extensions).